nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-14-bounty_hunter.md

 ### [ What is the users password? ]

 We will be using `hydra` to carry out the password brute-forcing.
-Since we have not encountered any other possible usernames, the username that we will try will be **lin**.
+Since we have not encountered any other possible usernames during our enumeration, the username that we will use is **lin**.

 ```
 hydra -l lin -P locks.txt 10.10.22.206 ssh